Making Interpretable Discoveries from Unstructured Data: A High-Dimensional Multiple Hypothesis Testing Approach: Introduction

+Though the use of sample splitting in the process of discovery from unstructured data (as advocated for in, e.g., \cite{egami_how_2022,modarressi_causal_2025}) is an important tool for addressing problems stemming from post-selection inference, it does not directly address the other problems discussed above.
+Moreover, sample splitting reduces the statistical power available for rejecting nulls, which may already be precious in the small (especially experimental) datasets common to the social sciences.\footnote{Note that, in most applications concerning discovery from unstructured data that involve human discretion over choice of measurements, efficiency cannot be recovered from cross-fitting.} The proposed framework also incurs a reduction in power due to multiple hypothesis testing corrections, though such corrections would still be necessary under sample splitting if many hypotheses were transported across samples for the purposes of evaluation---as may often be of interest in settings emphasizing discovery.

+A core intended contribution of this paper is its development of a general-purpose framework for making statistically and scientifically principled discoveries from unstructured data, offering solutions to problems with status quo practice.
+However, in order to operationalize this framework, we also make the following theoretical contributions, which themselves may be of independent interest: \begin{enumerate} \item Extensions of two frontier econometric toolkits: extending the high-dimensional ``many approximate means'' framework of \cite{belloni_high-dimensional_2018} to the study of the $k$-th largest coordinate of sums of independent random vectors, and extending the application of the $k$-FWER controlling procedures of \cite{romano_control_2007} to the high-dimensional setting. \item A new conceptual and statistical formalization of a popular framework for autointerp scoring from \cite{paulo_automatically_2024}, including novel estimation procedures. \end{enumerate}

-The remainder of this paper is structured as follows: Section 2 discusses related literature; Section 3 describes the framework in detail (applied researchers are primarily encouraged to read Sections \ref{sec_setup}, \ref{sec_auto}, and \ref{sec_pseudo}); Section 4 applies the framework to two recent papers making use of unstructured data for discovery \citep{bursztyn_justifying_2023,stantcheva_why_2024}; and Section 5 concludes.
+The remainder of this paper is structured as follows: Section 2 discusses related literature; Section 3 describes the framework in detail; Section 4 applies the framework to three recent papers making use of unstructured data for discovery \citep{bursztyn_justifying_2023,stantcheva_why_2024,noy_experimental_2023}; and Section 5 concludes.